Change It All

 Change It All is the third studio album by American singer–songwriter Goapele.
-It was released in 2005.
+It was released on 27 December 2005, by Skyblaze Recordings and Columbia Records.

 This album was composed of all-new material and was a forward step in her development as an artist, which was a great expansion in range from her previous effort.
 However, the much older song "Closer" was included as a bonus track after a gap of silence of 1:15 that occurred between the last two tracks.
 Guests included Clyde Carson from the Team and Dwele, while Mumia Abu-Jamal appeared in an interviewed voice-over on "Fly Away".